ordina-jworks/ordina-jworks.github.io/_posts/2020-03-16-ZPR-explained.md

 To be more effective in the fight against the plastic soup it is important to get more insight in how plastic move through the rivers.
 This is where Bert Teunkens together with the University of Antwerp comes into play.
-The subject of his Phd is: Quantification and characterization of the plastic fluxes in the Scheldt basin, with the ultimate goal of  setting-up an efficient remediation.
+The subject of his PhD is: Quantification and characterization of the plastic fluxes in the Scheldt basin, with the ultimate goal of setting-up an efficient remediation.

 To help him reach his goal of creating strategies to combat the plastic pollution he needs insights in how different kinds of plastic moves through our waterways.
 Bert came up with different ways to gather this data: using citizen science and IoT.

 ## Citizen science
-A large quantity of plastic objects were dipped in flourescend paint and were tagged with water resistant stickers containing metadata about that object.
+A large quantity of plastic objects were dipped in fluorescent paint and were tagged with water resistant stickers containing metadata about that object.
-These objects were released in the waterways with the idea they would wash ashore eventually.
+These objects were released in the waterways with the assumption they would wash ashore eventually.
 Because they were brightly colored, they would be easy to spot by passers-by.
 These people could then enter various information about the object such as the unique object identifier, GPS location, pictures, description, ...

 ## IoT
 Another great way to gather datapoints was through GPS trackers.
 Various industrial grade battery powered GPS trackers were put in a waterproof casing and then deployed into the river.
-Using a 2G network, these GPS trackers would travel along the river and transmitting a new GPS fix every hour.
+Using a 2G network, these GPS trackers would travel along the river and transmit a new GPS fix every hour.
 Various measures were taken to optimize battery consumption as we expected the trackers to travel for an extended period of time.
 This was done by putting a specific configuration on these devices.